AlMahmud22/equator-site/README.md

 # Equators - Desktop Applications Suite

-A modern, elegant website for the Equators brand showcasing and distributing desktop applications.
+Equators is a local-first desktop software suite for AI, chatbots, and productivity apps.

 ## 🌟 Features